erizov/Professor/semester_6/lecture_38_monitoring_production/performance_profiling/README.md

 By the end of this lecture, students will be able to:

-1. Implement Performance Profiling from scratch
+1. Implement Capability Profiling from scratch
 2. Analyze time and space complexity using Big O notation
-3. Identify when to use this algorithm vs. alternative approaches
+3. Identify when to employ this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
 5. Apply this algorithm to tackle real-world problems

 ### Short Description

-A algorithm for observing and tracking structure behavior, peffectiveness and health.
-Addresses issue detection, performance optimization, and system reliability.
+A approach for observing and tracking structure behavior, peffectiveness and health.
+Addresses issue detection, performance optimization, and structure reliability.
 Example: Monitoring API response times to detectefficiencye degradation.
 Operates by collecting metrics, logs, and traces, analyzing patterns, and alerting on anomalies.

 **Key Characteristics:**
 - **Time Complexity**: Varies